spatie/laravel-mailable-test/README.md

 Do you have to fill out an entire form just to test a mail sent by your app?
 Or even worse, complete an entire checkout process to just view and debug an order confirmation mail?
 Stop.
 The.
 Madness.

-This package provides an artisan command that can send a mailable to an mail-address.
+This package provides an artisan command that can send a mailable to an email-address.
 It can be used like this:

 ```bash
 php artisan mail:send-test "App\Mail\OrderConfirmation" recipient@mail.com